No trip to Rome would be complete without indulging in the city’s renowned Roman-Jewish cuisine at one of the best kosher restaurants in Rome.

 The Baghetto in the Jewish Ghetto offers guests scenic dining ‘al fresco’ during the summer months.
 Sat outside a first-century BC portico, dedicated by the emperor Augustus to his late sister Octavia, you can soak up the atmosphere while dining on such classics as Jewish-style Graffi (lamb cheeks) and grilled cuts, paired with fine wines from Italy, Israel, France and Chile.

-The right way to discover the best Kosher restaurants in Rome
+Discover the best Kosher restaurants in Rome with RomanJews

 Want to discover the best of Kosher Roman-Jewish cuisine with me, in the heart of the Eternal City?
 Check out my Jewish food tour.
 And if you want to learn how to recreate some of these recipes at home and become the champion of dinner parties, check out my Kosher cooking classes.